 Posted November 2024

-Dr Carey, along with his colleagues, recent published a study evaluating a pessary he developed (C-POP pessary) in the International Journal of Urogynaecology (2024).
+Dr Carey, along with his colleagues, recently published a study evaluating a pessary he developed (C-POP pessary) in the International Journal of Urogynaecology (2024).

 This is an overview of the study: